mohamedchkir/une-application-de-gestion-des-comp-titions-de-chasse/README.md

-## Aftas Club - Competition Management Application
+## Aftas Club - Competition Management Application (Backend)

 **Description:**

-This application is designed to manage the underwater hunting competitions organized by the Aftas Club.
-It offers features for both club administration and jury members.
+This repository contains the backend implementation of the Aftas Club Competition Management Application.
+It is specifically designed to manage the underwater hunting competitions organized by the Aftas Club, providing features for club administration and jury members.

 **Functionalities:**